-The training hours gained in this specialization can be applied towards admission to the BC Mediator Roster.
+The training hours gained in this specialization can be applied towards admission to Mediate BC Roster.
 Credits can also be applied towards certifications by other practitioner organizations.
 Learners are required to complete an on campus or mail in assessment.

 UPON SUCCESSFUL COMPLETION OF THE CERTIFICATE YOU WILL BE ABLE TO: